File Storage for Faculty and Staff

 The O: Drive is your Office drive.
 Files saved here may be accessed by anyone in your department.
-This is a great place to save collaborative documents and direct co-workers to them, rather than email them back and forth.
+Microsoft Teams and the O: drive are good places to save documents for collaborating with others, rather than emailing back and forth.

 These storage limits are the "default or initial" storage quotas.
 This amount can be increased when necessary.